Skip to main content

 Initialize a backtest engine

-Now we'll need a backtest engine, minimally you could just call BacktestEngine() which will instantiate an engine with a default configuration.
+Create a backtest engine.
+You can call BacktestEngine() to instantiate an engine with the default configuration.

-Here we also show initializing a BacktestEngineConfig (will only a custom trader_id specified) to show the general configuration pattern.
+We also initialize a BacktestEngineConfig (with only a custom trader_id specified) to illustrate the general configuration pattern.

 See the Configuration API reference for details of all configuration options available.